nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 1. User requests to [display the active list](#list) with the option to list only overdue tasks and/or past events relative to the current time.
 2. For each item in the displayed list, user uses the index to request to mark it as `done`, or dismiss it.
 Multiple indices may be entered to process more than one items.
-3. If the user chose to dismiss an item, [] prompts the user to enter the reason for it.
+3. If the user chose to dismiss an item, TaskCrusher prompts the user to enter the reason for it.
 4. User enters the reason for dismissing a task/event.
 If user does not need to do so, user does nothing and proceeds.
-5. [] moves the task/event from the active list to the expired list.
+5. TaskCrusher moves the task/event from the active list to the expired list.

 Use case ends